101 NYC Engagement Photo Locations

 88. MTA Museum

-Another great NYC engagement photo location is the MTA Museum if the weather is less than desirable outside, you can always come here with a small entry fee.
+Another great NYC engagement photo location is the MTA Museum.
+If the weather is less than desirable outside, you can always come here for a small entry fee.
 There are many vintage cars here that you can experience and feel like you have the place to yourselves!

 89. Fort Tryon Park

-Located at the end of Manhattan, Fort Tryon Park is a great NYC engagement photo location.
-There are so many different locations to take pictures, and it tends to be quieter than Central Park!
+Fort Tryon Park is an excellent NYC engagement photo location located at the end of Manhattan.
+There are many different locations to take pictures, and it tends to be quieter than Central Park!
 I always encourage you to bring your dog too!

 90. Long Island City Gantry Park

 I love the views from Long Island City Gantry Park.
-You can see the Empire State Building and also all the way down to south Manhattan.
-There are some nice sunsets from here as well.
+You can see the Empire State Building and also down to south Manhattan.
+There are some lovely sunsets from here as well.

 92. Red Hook

-Red Hook is really nice, but a little far for most people coming from the city.
+Red Hook is nice but far for most people coming from the city.
 It is also a popular place for a wedding venue called Liberty Warehouse.
 It sits on the waterfront with views of the Statue of Liberty.

 93. Bushwick Collective

-Bushwick has really changed through the years and now it is a popular location for everyone to visit.
+Bushwick has changed through the years; now, it is a popular location for everyone to visit.
 A lot of young people and artists reside in Bushwick.
 Street artists have painted this area to make it more colorful and livable.

 94. Riverside Park

-Riverside Park is a beautiful park on the upper west side for engagement photos.
-I love coming here because the light is always nice.
+Riverside Park is beautiful on the Upper West Side for engagement photos.
+I love coming here because the light is always lovely.

 95. Columbia University Entrance